-Wall switches used to control ceiling light fixtures come in three types.
-Most common is the single-pole switch, a type used to control a light fixture from a single location.
+Wall switches used to control ceiling light fixtures or other fixtures come in three types.
+Most common is the single-pole switch, the type used to control a light fixture from a single location.
 The next most common is the three-way switch, which is commonly used to control a light fixture from two different locations.
 For example, a long hallway or stairway might use a pair of three-way switches at each end so that lights can be turned on when approaching one end of the hall or stairway, then shut off from the other end.
-When used in combination with another type of switch—the four-way switch—you can arrange switches to control light fixtures from three locations
+When used in combination with another type of switch—the four-way switch—you can arrange switches to control light fixtures from three or more locations

-The name "three-way" may seem a little confusing.
-It refers to the fact that there are three different ways the switch toggles can be arranged: both toggle levers up, both toggle levers down, or the toggle levers in opposite positions.
+The name "three-way" is at first glance a little confusing.
+The term refers to the fact that there are three different ways the switch toggles can be arranged: both toggle levers up, both toggle levers down, or the toggle levers in opposite positions.
 When both toggles are up or both are down, the circuit is complete and the light fixture will be illuminated.
 When the toggles are in opposite positions, the circuit is interrupted and the light fixture turns off.
-This allows either switch to control the on-off function of the light fixture at any given moment.
+This allows either switch to control the on-off function of the light fixture at any time.

 There are two clear giveaways that identify a switch as being a three-way type:

 - There are no ON/OFF markings on the switch toggle.
 Such markings are not needed with this type of switch, as they are with a single-pole switch.

 Parts of a Three-Way Switch